Davet-Cabrera/elite-qualifier/README.md

 I made this because it was an activity for Code2College's Elite 101.

 ## Install
-Just kind of run it in replit or something.
+Just run it in replit.

 ## Usage
 Just talk to the bot.
 Type something, see what it says, type something else.
+Varation of responses.